-- 4.1 Section 117 makes it a duty for Health Authorities (now PCT/ Care Trusts) and Local Authorities to jointly provide after care services for patients who have been subject to a treatment section (as defined in 1.0 earlier), and to continue to provide aftercare services for as long as the patient is in need of them.
+- Authorities to jointly provide after care services for patients who have been subject to a treatment section (as defined in 1.0 earlier), and to continue to provide aftercare services for as long as the patient is in need of them.
 Once the person is no longer in need of any aftercare services they can be discharged from Section 117 and their exemption from any charges will therefore cease to apply.
 (For guidance on "patient is in need" see 4.3. below).
 It will also be possible to determine on review that the patient is no longer in need of some, rather than all, the S117 aftercare services being received as part of an aftercare package.
 In this case it must be made clear to the service user at review which services will no longer be provided under S117, whether they are eligible and meet priority criteria for provision of these services under other legislation, and any charging implications for the services continued under legislation other than S117. - 4.2 Discharge from Section 117 is therefore of importance.
-Decisions about discharge should be individual ones based on the circumstances of a particular case and will normally be taken as part of the CPA process. - It follows that the Care Co-ordinator under CPA will have a particular 4.2.1 responsibility for considering the need for continuation of services under S117 and the question of discharge from Section 117 and bringing it to the attention of the multi-disciplinary team at CPA reviews.
+Decisions about discharge should be individual ones based on the circumstances of a particular case and will normally be taken as part of the CPA process. - 4.2.1 It follows that the Care co-ordinator under CPA will have a particular responsibility for considering the need for continuation of services under S117 and the question of discharge from Section 117 and bringing it to the attention of the multi-disciplinary team at CPA reviews.
 The actual decision to discharge from CPA will normally be made by the full multi-disciplinary team.